Chevron42/Jack-Life/README.md

 ## Using the App

 1. Enter cell size in pixels at startup screen.
-   * The VM is fairly slow, and as implemented right now I get about 1 grid generation per second if I choose a cell size of 16 pixels.
-Larger cells = less update logic = faster refresh rate.
-I expect this could be optimized.
-Cell sizes under 4 pixels won't work because of memory errors I might fix eventually.
-5px cell size takes about 8 seconds per frame update.
+   * The VM is fairly slow, and at small cell sizes (i.e. higher grid resolution) calculating generations spikes in computation time.
+Since the first version I've improved performance here, but cell sizes below 16px are still going to get slow, especially in grid states with a lot of live cells.
 2. Draw an initial grid state.
 The initial version here has very basic drawing interface.
 The exact logic of the drawing stage is:

    * Single arrow key presses move the "cursor" square